patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 :::{figure-md} semf1
 <img src='figures/semf_goodness_uptocoul.png' width="60%" alt="Rutherford Form">

-Volume, Surface, and Coulomb terms in the liquid drop model compared to the IAEA binding energy data.
+Volume (V), Surface (S), and Coulomb (C) terms in the liquid drop model compared to the IAEA binding energy data.
 :::

 This change in shape due to the Coulomb Term is of fundamental importance in Nuclear Physics and has profound implications further on in this course.
 We see that the effect of the Coulomb Term is to bend the B/A curve down at higher A yielding a peak in the B/A curve.
 One implication concerns the existence of Nuclear Fission in nature.
 - The gradient of the B/A curve tells us whether energy is released as we move along it.
 For light nuclei below iron, if nucleons are **added** to the system for example through fusion, then energy is released.
 - In contrast however at higher atomic numbers, for example U-235, then energy is only released if nucleons are **removed** from the nucleus, for example if the nucleus is split up through nuclear fission.

 :::{figure-md} semf1
 <img src='figures/semf_goodness_simple_ratio.png' width="60%" alt="Rutherford Form">
-Differences between SEMF and data.
+Differences between three term liquid drop model and data.
 :::